Top 5 Things to Do in Dharawal National Park

-If you’re looking for a quiet alternative to the larger and more popular national parks in and close to Sydney, Dharawal National Park near Campbelltown most definitely deserves your attention.
+If you’re after a peaceful alternative to the larger, more popular national parks around Greater Sydney, Dharawal National Park near Campbelltown is well worth your attention.

-In this article, we are going to introduce Dharawal National Park as your next outdoor adventure destination, with a list of five exciting highlights to explore.
+In this article, we’ll introduce Dharawal National Park as your next outdoor adventure destination, featuring five exciting highlights to explore.

 About Dharawal National Park

-Dharawal National Park is still a relatively unknown protected area in the Illawarra region of New South Wales.
+Dharawal National Park remains a relatively lesser-known protected area in the Illawarra region of New South Wales.

-The park is nestled between the Hume Motorway (M31) and Appin Road (B69) in the west and the Princes Motorway (M1) in the east.
+Nestled between the Hume Motorway (M31) and Appin Road (B69) to the west and the Princes Motorway (M1) to the east, the park is easily accessible yet offers a quiet retreat.

 Map of Dharawal National Park

-The name Dharawal refers to the language group of the local Aboriginal people, who have continued to have a close relationship with the area for more than 15,000 years.
-Several Aboriginal sites, such as shelters and artwork, can still be found.
+The name ‘Dharawal‘ honours the language group of the local Aboriginal people, who have maintained a close connection with this land for over 15,000 years.
+Visitors can still find several Aboriginal sites, including shelters and artwork, within the park.

-Dharawal National Park is characterised by an extensive network of creeks, swamp areas, and heath vegetation, and it is home to various cycling trails, walking tracks, waterfalls, and natural swimming holes.
+Dharawal National Park features an extensive network of creeks, swamp areas, and heath vegetation, along with cycling trails, walking tracks, waterfalls, and natural swimming spots.

-These activities and natural sights make visiting Dharawal National Park a fantastic alternative to the larger national parks, such as the Blue Mountains and the Royal National Park.
+These unique landscapes and activities make Dharawal National Park an excellent alternative to the larger, busier national parks, like the Blue Mountains and Royal National Park.

 Top 5 Highlights